victorwamwea/30-Day-Terraform-challenge-/Day1/tasks.md

 ## Task Description

 1. **Reading**: Chapter 1 of "Terraform: Up & Running" by Yevgeniy (Jim) Brikman, focusing on "understanding what terraform is and why its important ",
-2. **Udemy Videos**: Watch the following videos:
+2. **Hands-on Labs**: Complete the following labs:
-   - Videos 1 to 6 and complete the following activities
+   - "Lab 01: Installing Terraform"
+   - "Lab 02: Basic Terraform Commands"
 3. **Activity**:
    - Set up your AWS account.
    - Install Terraform locally.